-There are 206 bones in a typical human body, providing an important range of functions.
-They :
+There are 206 bones in a typical human body, providing an important range of functions :

 Each of the following sections contains quizzes on different areas of the skeletal system.
-If you work through the different sections regularly, you'll soon be able to remember the names and locations of every bone in the body!
+If you work through them regularly, you'll soon be able to remember the names and locations of every bone in the body!

 Choose from the following body areas or quizzes: